fractal-bootcamp/hackathon-kitchen-gossip/README.md

-# TO DO LISTS
+# BACKLOG

-# Server and and Slack integration
+## Server and and Slack integration (needed for bootcamp use)

 1. Get boltServer.ts working on a remote host
 1. Update boltServer to be calling the same functions as the expressServer
-1. Tidy up /server/slack files - currently lots of obsolete commentcode
-1. Test with Slack in Prod so that it calls the actual boltServer
+1. Change Slack settings in Prod so that it calls the actual boltServer, not localhost

-# Better more usable gossip output
+## Better more usable gossip output

 1. Add in aggregated counts under each review, e.g.
    @Alex has done great blah blah blah emoji emoji